 Science and technology enable us to better understand the world and ourselves, to develop as human beings, and to prepare the world for the future.
 NEMO inspires curiosity in both young and old about the power, the importance and the special nature of science and technology.

 NEMO Science Museum

 NEMO Science Museum is an interactive, informal learning environment in which the general public comes into contact with science and technology.
 Visitors see, hear and experience how scientific phenomena and technology play an important part in their lives.
 NEMO works closely with the fields of science and education.
 NEMO is a registered museum and the owner of a significant historical collection.
-In addition to the full museum experience in the centre of Amsterdam, people can also get a taste of NEMO at Schiphol Airport.
 Read more about NEMO Science Museum.

 NEMO at school

 Teachers can count on NEMO for educational support.
 We have a wide range of educational programmes for different levels and ages.
 These programmes range from worksheets to extensive projects such as Space travel in the classroom, developed in collaboration with the Netherlands Space Office (NSO) and the European Space Agency (ESA).
 Through programmes and activities, NEMO offers teachers new information, materials and suggestions, which they can put directly into practice at school.
 We also organize conferences, lectures, refresher courses and workshops.

 The Netherlands’ biggest and most exciting science and technology festival is known as the Weekend of Science.
 NEMO is responsible for organizing this national event.
 During this weekend in October, museums, research institutes, laboratories, universities, companies and many other organizations open their doors to the public at large.